Medical Office Assistant Interview Questions

 The responsibilities of a medical office assistant include:

-- Scheduling patient appointments to correspond to doctor availability.
+- Scheduling patient appointments to correspond with doctor availability

 Skills required to be a medical office assistant include:

-Salaries for Medical Office Assistants range between $27K to $46K, with the median being $37K.
+Salaries for medical office assistants range between $27K and $46K with the median being $37K.

-Factors impacting the salary you receive as a Medical Office Assistants include:
+Factors impacting the salary you receive as a medical office assistant include:

 - Size and Type of the Organization

 - Reporting Structure (seniority of the office administrator or supervisor you report to, the size and type of the organization)

 Interviews Are Unpredictable

 Be ready for anything with the interview simulator.